antondan1307/SwipeLearn-AI/README.md

 Then open [http://localhost:3000](http://localhost:3000) in your browser.

 Each flashcard flip is logged to Firestore.
+When a video page loads the server uses OpenAI to build a flashcard from the transcript if one has not been predefined.